Check out our article with top tips for behavioral interview prep!

 Getting an email from a recruiter asking to schedule an interview can make you feel both excited and nervous.
 That’s completely normal!
 However, at Pathrise, we have helped over 1,000 people get great jobs through training and preparation.
 We are here to help you remove some of the anxiety of interviewing.

-A lot of people think that they don’t need to prepare for behavioral interviews because they are just talking about themselves, but that is not true.
-There is a lot that goes into behavioral interview prep and so we are sharing our top tips that we use with our fellows, hundreds of whom have landed great jobs in tech.
+We have found that a lot of people think that they don’t need to prepare for behavioral interviews because they are just talking about themselves.
+But, that is not true!
+There is a lot that goes into behavioral interview prep and so we wanted to share our top tips so that you can be successful, too.

-For your phone screens and later behavioral sessions, the first preparation step is always to do research on the company’s mission and values by looking at their About page and additional culture pages if they exist.
+For your phone screens and later behavioral sessions, the first preparation step is always to do research on the company’s mission and values.
+Check out their About page and additional culture pages if they exist.
 For example, if you are preparing for your interviews with Stripe, there are a few different places where you can find information that will help you show your excitement, interest, passion, and culture fit.

 This is where you can learn about the company mission, history, the solutions that they are using to accomplish their mission, and their goals for the future.
 When you are preparing your elevator pitch, include how you fit into their mission as your conclusion.